usethesource/rascal-website/start/index.md

 Please note that:

  - Rascal needs a JDK because it uses the Java compiler, so please download a JDK8, not just a JRE.
- - Our update site has a Let's Encrypt certificate, which is supported by Java 8 from update 101 onwards.
+ - Our update site has a *Let's Encrypt* certificate, which has been supported by Java 8 from update 101 onwards.
-   Please update your Java 8 installation if you encounter a ValidationException during the installation process.
+   Please update your Java 8 installation if you encounter a ValidatorException during the installation process.
  - You may have to [edit the Eclipse init file](/start/editini.html) so that Eclipse can find your Java installation and Eclipse can allocate enough resources.
 If you are running MacOSX you have to start Eclipse once first, quit, and then edit the ini file.